simplex-chat/simplexmq/rfcs/2023-09-12-second-relays.md

 3. SMP / XFTP proxy.

-Introduce SMP and XFTP protocol extenstions to allow message senders and file recipients to delegate the tasks of sending messages and receiving files to the proxies, so that peer-chosen relays can only observe IP addresses of the proxies and not of the users.
+Introduce SMP and XFTP protocol extensions to allow message senders and file recipients to delegate the tasks of sending messages and receiving files to the proxies, so that peer-chosen relays can only observe IP addresses of the proxies and not of the users.

 Pros:
 - no dependency on and lower latency than via Tor